-Whales are animals that represent freedom because they live a lifestyle with only a few natural predators (in fact only us humans); whales are animals who roam freely over wide-open spaces and have no need for society’s conventions.
+Whales are animals that represent freedom (see our post about the whale symbolism) because they live a lifestyle with only a few natural predators (in fact only us humans); whales are animals who roam freely over wide-open spaces and have no need for society’s conventions.

 The whale is an animal that represents the power to break free from bonds due to its ability to be untethered by society’s conventions, like with tigers or horses.
-However, whales can also symbolize freedom due to their lack of natural predators such as bears or sharks but instead being hunted down by human beings.
+However, whales can also symbolize freedom due to their lack of natural predators such as bears or sharks (see also our post: shark symbolism) but instead being hunted down by human beings.
 Whales don’t need anyone else in order to survive, making them symbols of strength and independence just like wild animals should be able to enjoy these same things despite our own desires not meeting theirs.

 The eagle is an animal that has been used as a symbol of freedom since ancient times because they have no natural predators and can fly free over wide-open spaces.

 The eagle, soaring above the ground with its wings stretched wide and majestic in all directions, is the embodiment of freedom.
 This bird’s image represents absolute liberation more than any other symbol out there.